 A shift in focus is needed from growing the number of events to building a balanced portfolio of events that can be fully leveraged.
+To address this a new events portfolio is recommended as described below.

 Categories

 Events are categorised based on scale (large to small), reach (national to local) as defined below: